Skip to main content

 Frequently Asked Questions

 How do I add a news filter to my scan?
-Add News Count ≥ 1 (News filters category in the Scanner) to require at least one recent headline.
-Then run the News feature alongside your scan with the same stock filters applied — it surfaces the actual headlines from 97+ sources for stocks matching your criteria, so you see the catalyst behind the move.
+Add News Count ≥ 1 (News filters category in the Data Scanner) to require at least one recent headline.
+Then run the News Scanner alongside your scan with the same stock filters applied — it surfaces the actual headlines for stocks matching your criteria, so you see the catalyst behind the move.

 How often should I refine my scan?
 Review it after every trading session for the first two weeks.
 Check which alerts fired but didn’t work and which winners you missed.
 Adjust one filter at a time.
 After a month of daily refinement you’ll have a scan that’s been tuned against real market conditions — most traders never do this and wonder why their scanner feels random.

 Can I run multiple scans at once?
-On Scanz Web, one scan runs per tab.
+On Scanz Web, one scan at a time.
 To run multiple scans simultaneously — a pre-market gapper scan and a breakout scan side by side — use Scanz Desktop, which supports custom layouts with multiple scanner panels you can save for multi-monitor setups.

 Start your 7-day free trial.
-Scanz Plus and Pro both include the real-time Scanner, Signals, Alerts, News with 97+ sources, Watchlists, and 65+ filters — everything you need to build and run a custom stock screener setup tuned to your playbook.
-Try Plus or Pro today.
+Scanz Starter and Pro both include the real-time Data Scanner, Signal Scanner, Alerts, News Scanner, Watchlists, and 65+ filters — everything you need to build and run a custom stock screener setup tuned to your trading strategy.
+Try Starter or Pro today.
 No commitment, cancel anytime.